BUY PREGNANCY TESTS & OVULATION TESTS

 What Does It Mean for Fertility and Pregnancy?

-It is important to understand your cycle’s timing to determine the probable cause of the discharge.
-Tools like a basal body temperature thermometer can also assist with this task.
+Understanding your cycle’s timing is important to determining the probable cause of the discharge.
+Tools like basal body temperature thermometers can also assist with this task.

 doctor and pregnant woman